techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ## Exposing types

-When some value in the API "exposes a type", you are able to access the constructor and static members on the type via that value.
+When some value in the API "exposes a type", you are able to access the constructor (if available) and static members on the type via that value.
 For example, `unity.time` exposes Unity's `UnityEngine.Time` class, which has a static field called `deltaTime`, telling you the time elapsed since the last frame.
 To access it from Lua:

 ```
 local deltaTime = unity.time.deltaTime